nagaraj-real/localaipilot-api/README.md

 ## Container mode (Recommended)

-In container mode, the extension connects to a local API layer for fine grained customizations.
+In container mode, the extension connects to an API Container that allows for more customizations and bridges an Ollama running container
-Also comes in built with ollama container which can be turned off if you already have a local instance running.

 Supported features - Code chat, Code completion,Explain/Review/Fix Code, Document Q&A, Chat History(caching), Resource Configuration.